20 Minimal Pairs in English to Practice Perfect Pronunciation

 The “b” and “v” sounds are what make these words different.

 We know that separating one word from another in these pairs might feel confusing.
 In fact, even some native speakers make mistakes while listening or speaking.
-But if you learn the basics of English pronunciation properly, it actually becomes quite easy.
+But if you learn the basics of English pronunciation properly, English speaking actually becomes quite easy.

 You’ll be a master of minimal pairs in no time.